AERPAW-Platform-Control/aerpaw-gateway/README.md

 ## Running with Docker

+The certificate of the emulab user must be downloaded first and put under local directory such as .bssw similar to geni-lib documentation.

 To run the server on a Docker container, please execute the following from the root directory:

 ```bash